RCHENLAB/dry-lab-standard/metaanalysis.md

 ## 3. Running the prefetch code
 IMPORTANT: MAKE SURE YOU ARE NOT ON THE HEADNODE.
 Choose a different node: sruntaco.sh(Node)

-To run prefetch.sh code (Should take 3-4 hours):
+To run prefetch.sh code (Should take 40-60 min):

 ```
 slurmtaco.sh -p short -t 2 -m 20G -n mhgcp-d02 -- ./prefetch.sh --max-size 420000000000